 To be notified when online tickets go on sale for future tours, please sign up for our mailing list here.

 2. How do I get there and where do I park?

 Allegheny West is located just west of the Aviary and West Park and north of the stadiums on Pittsburgh’s Near North Side.
 Free parking is available in the specially designated CCAC parking lot on Ridge Avenue with the entrance between Galveston and Allegheny Avenues.
 This parking lot is at the end of the tour; please allow 10 minutes to walk from this parking lot to Calvary Church, at the corner of Allegheny and Beech Aves.
 There is no parking available at the church.

-For GPS, use 954 Ridge Avenue, Pittsburgh, PA 15233.
-(Note: some GPS systems may use the zipcode 15212).
+For GPS, use 954 Ridge Avenue, Pittsburgh, PA 15212.
 This location is directly across from the on-ramp to the Ft.
 Duquesne bridge.
 It is the parking lot between the Subway Sandwich Shop and Graybar.

-This is a map of the tour locations, including the parking lot, the church, the train museum and the Holiday Shoppe.
+This is a map of the tour locations, including the parking lot, the church and the train museum.

 Printable Directions (Download the file from the file menu, or click on the “Print” icon below the View menu).

 3. Can I purchase tickets at the door?